Cordelia James, Lady James of Rusholme: Early life and family

-Lady James of Rusholme was born Cordelia Mary Wintour on 30 November 1912 in York, Yorkshire to Major-General Fitzgerald Wintour and Alice Jane Blanche Foster.
+James was born Cordelia Mary Wintour on 30 November 1912 in York, Yorkshire to Major-General Fitzgerald Wintour and Alice Jane Blanche Foster.

 On her father's side, she was a great-granddaughter of James Milnes Gaskell and a great-great granddaughter of Charles Williams-Wynn.
 She was also the great-great-great granddaughter of Sir Watkin Williams-Wynn, 4th Baronet and the great-great-great granddaughter of British Prime Minister George Grenville.
 On her mother's side, she was the great-great granddaughter of Elizabeth Cavendish, Duchess of Devonshire and John Thomas Foster.
 Her great-great-great grandfather, Frederick Hervey, 4th Earl of Bristol, served as the Bishop of Derry.
-Lady James of Rusholme was the niece of Sir Augustus Vere Foster, 4th Baronet and a grandniece of Charles Milnes Gaskell.
+James was the niece of Sir Augustus Vere Foster, 4th Baronet and a grandniece of Charles Milnes Gaskell.
 She had one brother, Charles Vere Wintour.

 Career

-Lady James of Rusholme was a schoolteacher and a justice of the peace.
+James was a schoolteacher and a justice of the peace.
 She served as chairwoman on the report of the Howard League for Penal Reform's Working Party on Custody During Trial in 1976.

 Personal life

-Lady James of Rusholme is the aunt of editors Dame Anna Wintour and Patrick Wintour.
+James is the aunt of editors Dame Anna Wintour and Patrick Wintour.

 She was a friend of the philosopher Sir Thomas Malcolm Knox.
 In December 1935, she wrote to Knox with news about her job, expressing sympathy for his wife's illness, and news about her classmates at school.
 In July 1936, she wrote a letter congratulating Knox on his appointment as Principal of the University of St Andrews, her interview for the British Civil Service, a review, and an enquiry as to Knox's wife's thoughts on moving to St Andrews.

 In 1939, she married the educator Eric John Francis James.
 They had one son, Oliver Francis Wintour James.
 Her husband was knighted in 1956, at which time she was entitled to the style Lady James.
 In 1959, her husband was created a life peer as Baron James of Rusholme, of Fallowfield in the County Palatine of Lancashire.
-Upon her husband's elevation to the peerage, she became Lady James of Rusholme.
+Upon her husband's elevation to the peerage, she became the Lady James of Rusholme.

-In the 1990s, Lady James of Rusholme donated the Records of Lord James of Rusholme to the archives at the University of York.
+In the 1990s, James donated the Records of Lord James of Rusholme to the archives at the University of York.

-Lady James of Rusholme died on 12 March 2007 in Thirsk.
+James died on 12 March 2007 in Thirsk.